tomoinn/python-pathfinder-tools/README.md

 ### Installation

-* Requires the pdfimages tool from poppler-utils to extract images from scenario PDFs (install with apt or brew)
 * Ideally requires a CUDA compatible GPU and the associated CUDA installation, but can revert to CPU only for scaling if that's not available